-The idea of this paper is simple.
-For models using a loss development triangle, the robustness of the model can be evaluated by comparing the derivative of the loss reserve with respect to each data point.
+The idea of this paper is simple: for models of a loss development triangle, look at the derivative of the loss reserve with respect to each data point.
 All else being equal, models that are highly sensitive to a few particular observations are less preferred than ones that are not.
-This is supported by the fact that individual cells can be highly volatile.
-This general approach, based on Tampubolon (2008), is along the lines of robust statistics, so some background into robust statistics will be the starting point.
+This is supported by the fact that individual cells can be highly unstable.
+This general approach, based on Tampubolon [1], is along the lines of robust statistics, so some background into robust statistics will be the starting point.
 Published models on three data sets will be tested by this methodology.
 For two of them, unsuspected problems with the previously best-fitting models are found, leading to improved models.

-The sensitivity of the reserve estimate to individual points is related to the power of those points to draw the fitted model towards them.
-This can be measured by what Ye (1998) calls generalized degrees of freedom (GDF).
+The sensitivity of the reserve estimate to individual points is related to the power of those points to pull the fitted model towards them.
+This can be measured by what Ye [2] calls generalized degrees of freedom (GDF).
 For a model and fitting procedure, the GDF at each point is defined as the derivative of the fitted point with respect to the observed point.
 If any change in a sample point is matched by the same change in the fitted, the model and fitting procedure are giving that point full control over its fit, so a full degree of freedom is used.
-GDF does not fully explain the sensitivity of the reserve to a point, as the position of the point in the triangle also gives it more or less power to change the reserve estimate, but it adds some insight into that sensitivity.
+GDF does not fully explain the sensitivity of the reserve to a point, as the position of the point in the triangle also gives it more or less power to change the reserve estimate, but it adds some insight into that.

-Section 2 provides some background of robust analysis and Section 3 shows some previous applications to actuarial problems.
+Section 1 provides some background into robust analysis and section 2 shows some previous applications to actuarial problems.
 These help to place the current proposal into perspective in that literature.
-Sections 4, 5, and 6 apply this approach to some published loss development models.
-Section 7 concludes.
+Sections 3, 4, and 5 apply this approach to some published development models.
+Section 6 concludes.